Yazdun/yazdun-icodethis/most-commonly-asked-interview-questions-and-their-answer.md

   );
 };

-// Usage in the app
+// usage in the app
 const App = () => {
   return <MyComponent />;
 };